 Values shape how we do what we dream of doing.
 They form our culture.
 We want these things to characterize Trinity Central’s life together, and align us as we go on Jesus Christ’s mission.

 Before anything else we are a people who love being in God’s presence and enjoying Him in worship.

-God has adopted us into His family and so we love each other as brothers and sisters.
+God the Father has adopted us into His family and so we love each other as brothers and sisters.
 We prize our unity by fostering humble attitudes toward each other, and loving and serving one another intentionally.
 We go the extra mile for one another.

 We are marrieds and singles, adults and children.
 Each member of the Body is unique and loved.
 Each one belongs.

 We are diversely gifted by the Spirit, and these gifts are used in the building up of the one Body.

 We are united even though we are ethnically and socio-economically diverse because what unites us is far greater than our differences.